We've switched servers and will be updating the old code over the next couple months, meaning that several things might break. Please report issues

 The Worlds Greatest Athlete "The Exterminator"

 Exterminator Don Adams has the speech pattern of his most famous character, Agent Maxwell Smart.

 Character Lorne Chumley is a likely reference to silent film actor Lon Chaney and his son.

-Lorne Chumley could also be a reference to Chumley, the walrus sidekick to the titular penguin, who was voiced by Don Adams.
+Lorne Chumley could also be a reference to Chumley, the walrus sidekick to Tennessee Tuxedo, who was voiced by Don Adams.

 "The Haunted Showboat"